 But I have a theory as to why I seem to always find things.
 Warning: It’s going to sound pretty floofy.
 I always find things because I believe.
 I believe in the power of buying used instead of new.
 I believe in staying openminded as you search and allowing yourself to be drawn toward something that isn’t “perfect.”
 I believe in letting the thrill of the hunt take you away so that you can’t help but smile as you happily roam amidst things that have a past life.
 And, of course, I believe buying secondhand is one of the keys to saving our planet.
 Think that’s an over-exaggeration?
 This article from One Green Planet does a pretty great job at explaining why it isn’t.

 Obviously, I’m pretty passionate about secondhand shopping.
 And here are five reasons why I think you should buy used items too!
-(If you’d rather watch me talk excitedly about secondhand shopping, scroll to the bottom of this post for my video – which includes a “thrift haul.”)
+If you’d rather watch me talk excitedly about secondhand shopping, you can watch my video – which includes a “thrift haul.”

 Note that this post contains affiliate links, meaning if you click on a link and make a purchase a small percentage of the sale goes to yours truly.
 Please know that I only link to products that are good for the earth, good for the soul, or both!

 Once you start thinking about the amount of resources it takes to make new items, you’ll never look at them the same again!
 Certainly, if you only buy a new sweater or a lamp every now and then you’re not making a huge negative impact.
 However, when you think of all the people across the entire planet buying a new product just “now and then,” and then consider that many individuals buy new products – multiple new products – every single day, that adds up to a LOT of stuff.